jochemvogel/bt-eindopdracht/README.md

 Notifications work (asking for permission), but it’s not sending anything.
 So that’s weird.
 Maybe it's a thing with the VM, because I use Browserstack.

-On the same device, but on Chrome I got
+On the same device, but on Chrome I got:

 ```
 script.js:41 Uncaught TypeError: Failed to construct 'Notification': Illegal constructor.
 Use ServiceWorkerRegistration.showNotification() instead.